Texas Tornados (album)

 Texas Tornados is the debut album by supergroup Texas Tornados, released in August, 1990, through Reprise Records.
 This album was recorded in both English and Spanish, with Los Texas Tornados being the title of the Spanish version.
 In 1992, the track "Soy de San Luis", earned the band a Grammy Award for Best Mexican/Mexican-American Album.
+The track "If That's What You're Thinking" was originally recorded by Karen Brooks in 1982.